wso2/docs-mi/en/docs/reference/connectors/iso8583-connector/iso8583-inbound-endpoint-example.md

     !!!
 Info
         In this example, we are using the **Automatic** option and that will create an injecting sequence named `ISOInboundEndpoint-inboundSequence` and an error sequence named `ISOInboundEndpoint-inboundErrorSequence`.<br/>

-4. Implement the injecting sequence which process the message - `ISOInboundEndpoint-inboundSequence`.
+4. Implement the injecting sequence which processes the message - `ISOInboundEndpoint-inboundSequence`.

     For simplicity, in this example you will just log the message.
 However, in a real-world use case, this could involve any type of message mediation.